 There are a lot of performance parts manufacturers on the scene right now, and choosing the best product for your BMW E36 differential bushing replacement can be confusing.
 Keep it simple by asking yourself these questions: What are you using the vehicle for and how much comfort are you willing to sacrifice for performance?
 These are personal questions that can’t always be answered in online forums.

 If you are driving your BMW mostly on the street with occasional track use, and want a modest amount of protection against road vibration, we suggest going with a polyurethane bushing equivalent to the Powerflex “purple” street version.
 If you are spending most of your time on the track and really aren’t concerned with road vibration, we suggest purchasing a polyurethane bushing equivalent to the Powerflex “black” track version.
 If you are driving a dedicated track or race car, or are running a modified high performance engine that is churning out a huge amount of horsepower, then we suggest going with a solid aluminum bushing that provides zero protection against road vibration.
-There are many different brands of bushings on the market…your best bet is to start Googling and do your research as to which ones fit your driving personality.
+We give you a bunch of great choices in our parts section below.

 In this article we will be installing Proflex Black Series track bushings into our 1996 E36 M3.
 The BMW Repair Guide uses this car mostly for the track, with a limited amount of city driving.
 We are running a stock S52 engine with some minor power producing upgrades.

-- Required – choose your bushings from one of the following options.
+1. Differential bushings (required) – Choose your bushings from one of the four options.

 Option 1: Stock differential bushings – for everyday street use.
 Use these bushings if you wish to keep the stock “factory” handling characteristics of your vehicle.